Source; by Saffyre Falkenberg

 Beets and Garlic

 Planting beets and garlic together has many benefits.
 Pests such as root maggots, Japanese beetles, snails, and coddling moths that affect beets are repelled by the smell of garlic.
 Planting garlic near beets also improves the flavor of the beets, and the sulfur that garlic produces as it grows acts as an antifungal that helps prevent disease in the beets.
+The Pest Control Madison WI can help when it comes to getting rid of pests.

 Beets grow best in deep, well-drained soil.
 Clay soils will be too heavy for beets to grow properly.
 Beets like cool weather, but make sure not to plant them until the soil temperature is at least 40 degrees Fahrenheit.
 Plant the seeds one to two inches apart in rows, and make sure to give the beets around one inch of water a week.